Political status of Puerto Rico: The Insular Cases

 The Supreme Court later made other rulings.
-For example, in Balzac v.
+For example Balzac v.
 Porto Rico, 258 U.S. 298, 305 (1922), explained the distinction between an incorporated and a non-incorporated territory.
 Juan R. Torruella restated it this way, "an unincorporated territory is a territory as to which, when acquired by the United States, no clear intention was expressed that it would eventually be incorporated into the Union as a State".

 Since the Insular Cases had established that only those rights in the U.S. Bill of Rights that are determined to be "fundamental" are applicable in unincorporated territories, the implications of Balzac v.
 Porto Rico have been enormous.
 For example: